-on duty

-than does the ordinary man,

-even though this might make his behavior seem petty to the outside world.
-He is exceptionally conscientious in his actions.

-In bereavement
+- In bereavement

-emotion means more to him than ceremoniousness.
+- emotion means more to him than ceremoniousness.

-In all his personal expenditures
+- In all his personal expenditures

-he is extremely simple and unpretentious.
+- he is extremely simple and unpretentious.

-In comparison with the man of the masses,
+- In comparison with the man of the masses,

-all this makes him stand out as exceptional.
+- all this makes him stand out as exceptional.
+But

 the essential significance of his attitude lies in the fact that in external matters he is on the side of the lowly.